 The park was built 1767, as a private garden for a French governor, whose residential building also can be seen here.
 Later, some famous people have been honored to plant trees in the park, among them Indira Gandhi and Nelson Mandela.

 Interesting things in Pamplemousses Botanical Garden

 The park is big, so if you want to see the whole park you have to spend a couple of hours here.
 Our kids liked the pond with orange fish, and the different types of leaves they found on the ground.

 There are giant water lily leaves and beautiful small lake with lotus flowers.
 Our children were also fascinated by some super-spiky trees that looked very scary.

 In the park there are also giant tortoises.
 However, we think it is sad to see these beautiful animals in an enclosure.
-Otherwise we think it is a nice park that is worth a visit if you are in Mauritius.
-It costs about 8 euro in entrance fee, and is free for children under 5 years.
+Except from that we think it is a nice park that is worth a visit if you are in Mauritius.
+Right now the entrance fee is 8 euro for adult, and free for children under the age of 5.
 If you pay a little extra you will get a guided tour.

 Read about more child friendly excursions in Mauritius in my article Excursions in Mauritius with children